-Austinite and film director Gretchen Stoeltje says the Texas legislature’s passage of abortion restrictions last year which effectively ban the procedure in Texas after about six weeks made her realize that now was the right time to release the documentary she’s been working on for years.
+Austinite and film director Gretchen Stoeltje says the Texas legislature’s passage of abortion restrictions in 2021 which effectively ban the procedure in Texas after about six weeks made her realize that now was the right time to release the documentary she’s been working on for years.

 “I thought, now’s the time for this film when it can have the most, you know, can be the most helpful and effective,” Stoeltje said.